webframp/webframp.github.io/_posts/2015-12-13-sparkfle-formation-bedtime-story.markdown

 Let's update it to add an ec2 instance (Update plans are amaze!)

+*Update: 2015-12-14* `sfn update` is the wrong command here, better to use `sfn create --apply-stack`

 ``` sh
 ~/s/sparkleformation-workshops ❯❯❯ be sfn update training-vpc --file sparkleformation/example.rb
 [Sfn]: SparkleFormation: update